tchoi8/handmadecomputer/Binary/readme.md

 "Now let's make a computer!
 Wait, what is a computer?

-There are a few ways to answer this question.
-One would be specifying a machine with the fewest parts needed to "compute" something.
-Ok... but what does it mean for something to be "computable"?
-Well, a computable task, oddly enough, is one which can reliably be carried out by a machine according to a specific sequence of instructions.
+There are a few ways to answer that question.
+One straightforward approach is to specify the simplest device which can "compute" something.
+Ok... but what does it mean to be "computed"?
+Oddly enough, a computable task is one capable of being reliably carried out by a machine according to a specific sequence of instructions, or algorithm.

+Seems pretty circular, however, it's precicely the tautology implicit in any definition of computation which reveals its connection to foundational philosophical questions.
+Questions like how we should distinguish between one object and another, or a system and its surroundings.
+Or how we can tell if an algorithm is meaningfully different from another.
+These are all difficult problems, but ones that information and computational theory try to answer.

-If that seems pretty circular, that's because it is. [computability theory, turing machine & turing completeness, shannon & information theory?]
+[turing machine & turing completeness, shannon & information theory?]

 Computers can do arithmetic operations (adding, multiplying, etc.),